OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-10.md

 So the Lord changed the wind to a very strong west wind, which picked up the locusts and drove them into the Red Sea.
 Not a single locust was left in all the territory of Egypt.

 ## Exodus 10:20
-But the Lord hardened Pharaoh’s heart, and he did not let the Israelites go.
+Yet the Lord made Pharaoh’s heart stubborn, and he did not allow the Israelites to leave.

 ## Exodus 10:21
 Then the Lord said to Moses, “Stretch out your hand toward the sky, so that darkness spreads over the land of Egypt—a darkness that can be felt.”